 Policia and Cars -Police are an interesting group.
 I just got my 3rd ticket for a parking violation.
 First two were $6 ea., this one is $20.
+(This my latest update as of 9-11-2018, I now have 4 and my wife has 1).
 So I know it is not a big deal, none the less, I thought I had it all figured out, and snap, they got me again!!
 Lek by lek it’s annoying.
 The interesting thing is we usually travel along a fairly nice 4 lane highway.
 You have to keep your wits about you at all times, as pedestrians, cows, sheep, hay wagons and mopeds usually going the opposite direction, use the same highway.
 Night time can be significantly more treacherous, as the highways are not lit and pedestrians are very hard to see.
 One of the things you have to be most vigilant about, is the fact that you could look in your rear view mirror and see no-one behind you what so ever, and if your in the left hand lane, which is usually the lane of choice (better condition), all of a sudden, wham!!! you’ve got a Mercedes barreling down your throat at times over 100 miles an hour.
 Quite nerve racking.

 There is no highway patrol in Albania.
 You will never be pulled over by any type of police car.
 Just not done.
 However, you WILL see plenty of officers all over town and sometimes on the highways.
 They will use radar sometimes as you might come around a corner to catch you off guard or post a century and he’ll radio ahead.
 They usually stand out in the street with these long handle red reflectors and wave you off the road to pull you over.